admica/cpuminer-multi/README.md

 =========
 Donations for the work done in this fork are accepted :

-Tanguy Pruvot :
-* BTC: `1FhDPLPpw18X4srecguG3MxJYe4a1JsZnd`
-* ZRC: `ZX6LmrCwphNgitxvDnf8TX6Tsegfxpeozx`

-Lucas Jones :
+Admica :
-* MRO: `472haywQKoxFzf7asaQ4XKBc2foAY4ezk8HiN63ifW4iAbJiLnfmJfhHSR9XmVKw2WYPnszJV9MEHj9Z5WMK9VCNHaGLDmJ`
-* BTC: `139QWoktddChHsZMWZFxmBva4FM96X2dhE`
+* XMR: `42bnVxoibyRPgPtXszTBNwK7rtSLnpJ8n8AnskymymYJdspAoMC4jsSDnjfeuJ842Fj1SJAAcMhMDXNWcWoJjD6SQuJ2Nvo`

 Credits
 =======
-CPUMiner-multi was forked from pooler's CPUMiner, and has been started by Lucas Jones.
+CPUMiner-multi was originally forked from pooler's CPUMiner, and has been started by Lucas Jones.
-* [tpruvot](https://github.com/tpruvot) added all the recent features and newer algorythmns
-* [Wolf9466](https://github.com/wolf9466) helped with Intel AES-NI support for CryptoNight
+* [tpruvot](https://github.com/tpruvot) start here for a bigger list of credits.

 License
 =======